linkerd/website/linkerd.io/content/2/upgrade.md

 ### Notes

-- You will loose the historical data from Prometheus.
+- You will lose the historical data from Prometheus.
 If you would like to have that data persisted through an upgrade, take a look at the [persistence documentation](/2/prometheus/)

 ## Upgrade the data plane

-With a fully up to date CLI running locally and Linkerd control plane running on your Kubernetes cluster, it is time to upgrade the data plane.
+With a fully up-to-date CLI running locally and Linkerd control plane running on your Kubernetes cluster, it is time to upgrade the data plane.
 This will change the version of the `linkerd-proxy` sidecar container and run a rolling deploy on your service.